Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 - 2. "You have to be an expert to cook over a fire"

-- 3. "Cooking times are necessarily very long"
+- 3. "Cooking times are always very long"

-- 4. "It's not a beginner-friendly cooking method"
+- 4. "This is not a beginner-friendly cooking method"

 - 6. "Cauldron cooking is not healthy"